This post may contain affiliate links. See my full disclaimer here

 Travel helps your kids (and you!) become more adaptable

 Yes, habits and schedules are important for young children.
 However, an equally important life skill is to be able to adapt to change.
 Our first son was a terrible sleeper and in those early days, I seriously contemplated never leaving our house again!
 If we didn’t have our specific routine I felt our day was bound to be doomed!
 Wanting to travel pushed me to be more flexible, and this actually showed me that my kids COULD be more flexible than I imagined they would be.

 On the road, things happen unexpectedly and change quickly.
 Though we do try to keep up some type of routine and plan our days around naps and early bedtimes, there are usually bumps in the road.
 One of the greatest benefits of family travel is that it’s teaching my children how to deal with the hiccups life throws on a daily basis, even if they don’t know it.
 It’s said that people who spend time traveling are more laid back and accepting of change and I believe the same is true for children who travel.

 Traveling as a small child helps them become better travelers later

 By getting our kids used to long car rides, planes, buses and being in unique situations now, we’re preparing them to be future travelers who are more than capable of experiencing the world.
-Our oldest son is almost 5 and he is now a seasoned airplane traveller.
+Our oldest son is almost 5 and he is now a seasoned airplane traveler.
 We don’t even bat an eye thinking about taking him on a long haul flight.
-Yes we have our bag of airplane tricks, but we have also taught our kids who to behave appropriately as travellers and those good manners and habits will last a lifetime.
+Yes, we have our bag of airplane tricks, but we have also taught our kids who to behave appropriately as travelers and those good manners and habits will last a lifetime.

 Kids who travel are more likely to be accepting of things that are different